divisha-t09/Currency-Converter/README.md

 1 Euro (€) = 1.13 Dollars ($)
 1 Euro (€) = 1330.43 Won (KRW)
 1 Euro (€) = 85.37 Rupees (Rs)

-Note
+## Note:-
 This program provides a basic demonstration of currency conversion and does not cover real-time currency exchange rates.
 You can update the conversion rates in the code to match current market rates if needed.
 Ensure you enter the currency names correctly to avoid errors.
 The program is case-sensitive.